department-of-veterans-affairs/vagov-content/pages/education/school-resources.md

                         </li>
                         <li>
                             <a href="https://youtu.be/1QWwQ_s0jwE">
-                                Certifying at a main and multiple extension campuses
+                                Certifying at a main and multiple-extension campus
                             </a>
                         </li>
                         <li>